 Before you unpack and set up the instrument, prepare a dry, flat work area that has sufficient space for the instrument, host computer, and required cables.
 To provide access for disconnecting power from the instrument, maintain a 20 cm to 30 cm (7.9 in. to 11.8 in.) gap between the rear of the instrument and the wall.
-To ensure sufficient ventilation, do not block the ventilation grid on the right side of the instrument.
+To ensure sufficient ventilation, do not block the ventilation grids on the front and rear of the instrument.